MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-task-scheduler.md

 ### AL methods that throw non-retriable exceptions in background sessions

 When running codeunits as scheduled tasks, you must make sure that the AL code does not assume the ability to interact with a user through the UI.
-You can use the [GUIALLOWED Method](../developer/methods-auto/library.md) to suppress UI interactions.
+You can use the [GuiAllowed Method](../developer/methods-auto/system/system-guiallowed-method.md) to suppress UI interactions.

 [!INCLUDE[callback_exception_no_ui_note](../includes/include-callback-exception-no-ui-note.md)]